-The Telegram user @seo7878, tied to the sketchy domain seo-999.shop, has been flooding our backlink profile with thousands of toxic spam links.
+The criminal behind the Telegram account @ALGX3 has been flooding our backlink profile with millions of toxic spam links.
 Why?
 Because when they spammed us trying to sell their black hat services, we told them to fuck off.

 Ignore black hat SEO criminals